Welcome to my quick guide on deploying NetApp’s ONTAP Cloud into Azure.

 As with most things, before we can deploy ONTAP Cloud, there are some preliminary work and considerations to consider.

 Build out the appropriate VNet for each working environment per your organization’s practices (since my test environment is pretty basic I placed it in the same VNet set up during the Cloud Manager install).
-Note that the OnCommand Cloud Manager instance will need network connectivity to the target VNet and the OTAP Cloud will need outbound internet access.
+Note that the OnCommand Cloud Manager instance will need network connectivity to the target VNet and the ONTAP Cloud VM will need outbound internet access (namely for licensing and support services).
 You don’t need to configure a new security group, the deployment wizard will take care of that for you.
 Azure networking requirements can be found here and the security group rules can be found here.

 It’s also important to understand the licensing model and underlying VM sizes.
 You’ll need to know this during the provisioning process so now’s a good time to plan if you haven’t already.
 You can read more about the licensing and sizes here.